Daaku Maharaaj: Marketing

 The first glimpse of the film was launched on 8 March 2024, coinciding with Maha Shivaratri.
 The second glimpse was launched on Balakrishna's birthday (10 June 2024).
 The film's title teaser was launched at the Shilpakala Vedika in Hyderabad on 15 November.
-The film's trailer was launched at the pre-release event held in Dallas, Texas on 4 January 2025 at 9:09 p.m.
+The film's trailer was launched at the pre-release event held in Dallas, Texas, on 4 January 2025 at 9:09 p.m.
 CST, while it was unveiled in India on 5 January at 8:39 a.m.
 IST.

 Release

 Theatrical

 Daaku Maharaaj was released theatrically on 12 January 2025, during the Sankranti holidays.
+The Tamil-dubbed version of the film was released on 17 January 2025.
+The Hindi-dubbed version of the film was released on 24 January 2025.

+Distribution

+The film's distribution in the Telugu region and overseas was handled by Radha Krishna Entertainments, while distribution in the United States was handled by Shloka Entertainments.
+Jai Viratra Entertainment Ltd (JVEL) handled the Hindi distribution of the film.

 Home media

-The film began streaming on Netflix from 21 February 2025 in Telugu and dubbed versions of Tamil, Kannada, Malayalam and Hindi languages.
+The film began streaming on Netflix from 21 February 2025 in Telugu and dubbed versions in Tamil, Kannada, Malayalam and Hindi.

 Reception

 Critical response

 Paul Nicodemus of The Times of India gave 3.5/5 stars and wrote, "Daaku Maharaaj is a high-octane entertainer that thrives on Nandamuri Balakrishna’s commanding performance, stylish action sequences, and impressive technical values.
 While it doesn’t reinvent storytelling, it offers an engaging cinematic experience and a treat for Balakrishna’s fans."
 Sashidhar Adivi of Times Now gave 3/5 stars and wrote "On the whole, Daaku Maharaaj starts off promisingly with an engaging first half.
 But follows a routine and predictable fare.
 Perhaps the second half calls for better writing."

 Avinash Ramachandran of The Indian Express gave 2.5/5 stars and wrote "Basically, Daaku Maharaaj had all things in place for a gripping social drama that looks a million bucks, but it crumbles under the weight of the familiar because sound and sight can only do so much to a film that never takes flight."
 Janani K of India Today gave 2.5/5 stars and wrote "Bobby Kolli tried his best to cover up with the proceedings in the film, but it failed after a while.
 Daaku Maharaaj is a decent template entertainer with classic Balayya elements to keep you hooked."

 Srivathsan Nadadhur of The Hindu wrote "Bobby Kolli’s attempt to dish out a ‘different-looking’ Balakrishna film is a mixed bag.
 Apart from Balakrishna and Shraddha Srinath's performances, the action choreography, cinematography and the music salvages it to an extent."